gabrielrcouto/php-gui/README.md

 ### Compiling Lazarus App

+#### On your Local Machine

 First, you need to [install Lazarus](http://www.lazarus-ide.org/index.php?page=downloads).

 For compiling the lazarus binary:

 ```bash
 lazbuild phpgui.lpr
 ```

+#### Using Docker

-For generating the Linux binary, you can use Docker:
+If you are generating the Linux binary, you can use Docker:

 ```bash
 lazarus/linux-docker.sh